 Inspect things before you begin work

 Make sure that the foundation is sound and doesn’t have any cracks.
-It is also a good idea to have a mould removal service inspect the rim, header joists and floor joists, as well as the sill plates.
+It is also a good idea to have a mold removal service inspect the rim, header joists, and floor joists, as well as the sill plates.
 Don’t assume that the floor is level.
 Depending on the flooring material you choose, having a level surface might be a very important structural need.
-Make sure to have an HVAC professional check out the basement’s ventilation to ensure that the air quality is okay for making it a space where people can hang out.
+Make sure to have an HVAC professional check out the basement’s ventilation to ensure that the air quality is okay for making it space where people can hang out.

 Check for headroom

-By code, in many areas you need a minimum of seven feet of headroom for safety.
-If you don’t have it, you might have to rework ductwork or even consider having the foundation dug out to provide more head space.
+By code, in many areas, you need a minimum of seven feet of headroom for safety.
+If you don’t have it, you might have to rework ductwork or even consider having the foundation dug out to provide more headspace.

 Sump pumps are a must

 The worst thing that can happen after you renovate is the basement flooding.
-All your expense and hard work can be completely undone with one good heavy rain.
+All your expenses and hard work can be completely undone with one good heavy rain.
 Before you begin any basement renovations, make sure that you have a fully functioning sump pump, or in some cases, two.
-Also, put guards on them so that if they aren’t working properly or there is a storm that shuts down your power, you are notified immediately in order to prevent damage.
+Also, put guards on them so that if they aren’t working properly or there is a storm that shuts down your power, you are notified immediately to prevent damage.